Regularization of relative holonomic D-modules: Main result

 \subsection{Example}

 We will assume that $d_S=1$.
-Our goal is to explicit $(\cbbullet)^{\infty}$ in the relative hermitian duality(\cf \cite{MFCS3}) setting by proving the relative variant of Remark 2.1 in \cite{Ka4}.
+Our goal is to explicit $(\cbbullet)^{\infty}$ in the case of the relative hermitian duality(\cf \cite{MFCS3}) by proving the relative variant of Remark 2.1 in \cite{Ka4}.

-We denote by $\Db_{\XS}$ the sheaf of distributions on the really analytic manifold $X_{\R}\times S_{\R}$ underlying $X\times S$ and by $\Db_{\XS/S}$ the subsheaf of $\Db_{\XS}$ of germs of distributions holomorphic along the parameter manifold $S$.
+We denote by $\Db_{\XS}$ the sheaf of distributions on the really analytic manifold $X_{\R}\times S_{\R}$ underlying $X\times S$ and by $\Db_{\XS/S}$ the subsheaf of $\Db_{\XS}$ of germs of distributions holomorphic along $S$.
 We call $\Db_{\XS/S}$ the sheaf of relative distributions.
 We denote by $\bar{X}$ the complex conjugate manifold of the manifold $X$.
 We recall the main results (Theorem 2) in \cite{MFCS3}:

 \begin{enumerate} \item {The relative Hermitian duality functor

 induces an equivalence }

 \item{ } \item{Moreover, the relative conjugation functor induces an equivalence